Engee documentation

 The delay output port outputs the delay in units of samples.

-For a matrix input signal, the unit outputs a vector string and finds the delay in each channel of the matrix independently.
+For the input signal in the form of a matrix, the block outputs a row vector and finds the delay in each channel of the matrix independently.

-The output delay value is a non-negative integer smaller than Correlation window length (samples).
+The output delay value is a non—negative integer less than Correlation window length (samples).

 Data types